 We might not be able to know what reality is about, but we can't but be aware of the explicitness of facts.
 To get a better grip on the intricate nature of the truth and its ambiguity, we have got to scrutinize facts and find out about their codes.
 But, yet, we can't ignore that reality is a very intriguing place, since facts may be construed, receive variant contexts and create alternate outcomes, which, in turn, might spark new realities, over again.

 Misunderstandings or disagreements can lead to embroiled situations.
 When we find ourselves in a labyrinthine condition or a claustrophobic situation, we face a subversive imbroglio.

-We start asking all kinds of queries.
+We start asking for all kinds of queries.
 How come we got mixed up in the hugger-mugger?
-What is the sense of what we are actually doing?
+What is the deeper sense of what we are doing every day?
 What is the significance of what the others do or say?
-We even wonder, in fact, what is the meaning of meaning itself?
+We may even wonder what the meaning of meaning itself is.

 YOU ARE READING

 Life Quotes and Paintings of Erik Pevernagie, Belgian painterSpiritual

 Life Quotes and Paintings Of Erik Pevernagie, Belgian Painter, Life Quotes illustrated with the Artist's Pictures.
 "A piece of art comes to life when we can feel, it is breathing when it talks to us and starts raising questions.
 It may dispel biased...